ivy118/front-end-interview-handbook/contents/javascript-questions.md

 const v = new Video('b'); // {}
 ```

-4. If the function is an ES2015 arrow function, it's treated like a regular function, so 'this' would represent the window object.
+4. If the function is an callback function, it's treated like a regular function, so 'this' would represent the window object.
 ```js
 const video = {
 	title: 'a',